aristanetworks/avd/docs/howto/cv_deploy/proxy.md

   ~ that can be found in the LICENSE file.
   -->

-# Proxy server support in cv_deploy
+# Proxy Server Support in cv_deploy

 The `arista.avd.cv_deploy` role supports connecting to CloudVision through an [HTTP CONNECT](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method) proxy server, with or without basic authentication.